rackerlabs/auter/contrib/email-notifications/README.md

 ## report-configsnap.post-apply

-Example custom script which provides additional email body content customisation without having to edit the auter-notify.module script directly.
-This particular script outputs the content of the post-apply configsnap diff to show any state differences between pre and post apply.
+Example custom auter-notify script that provides additional body content.
+The script uses the post-apply configsnap diff to report any state differences between pre and post apply.
+It uses the default confignap BASEDIR (-d) of `/root`, and tag (-t) `auter-configsnap-"$(date +%Y-%m-%d)"` to determine the last files created by auter pre/post configsnap scripts.
+The script will need to be edited if you are not using the default configsnap contrib script setup.

 ## report-rpmnew.post-apply